Vietnam protesters clash with police over economic zones law

-HANOI, Vietnam (AP) — Vietnamese protesters have clashed with police over a proposed law on special economic zones they fear will be dominated by Chinese investors.
+HANOI, Vietnam (AP) — Vietnamese protesters clashed with police over a proposed law on special economic zones they fear will be dominated by Chinese investors, while the National Assembly on Monday to put the legislation on hold for several months.

-State media say police in the south central province of Binh Thuan on Sunday night used tear gas and water cannons but failed to prevent protesters from entering a government building they later vandalized.
+State media reported that police in the south central province of Binh Thuan on Sunday night used tear gas and water cannons but failed to prevent protesters from entering a government building they later vandalized.

-A provincial government official said authorities dispersed the crowd shortly after midnight Sunday.
+A provincial government official said authorities dispersed the crowd shortly after midnight.

-The law would set regulations for the special economic zones of Van Dong, Bac Van Phong and Phu Quoc.
-It was originally scheduled to be passed this week, but the government said over the weekend it would be delayed to allow more research.
+The law would set regulations for the special economic zones of Van Don, Bac Van Phong and Phu Quoc.
+It was originally scheduled to be passed this week, but the government said over the weekend that the law which was designed to give a “boost to development and institutional experiments” to the regions would be delayed to allow more research.

 Most Read Business Stories